Joe "Books" Levy

 Having formal consulting experience in the technology (SaaS) space, higher education, non-profit organizations, and as a coach for the National Institute for Learning Outcomes Assessment (NILOA), Joe is experienced and comfortable consulting for one-time projects or long-term organizational strategies, or somewhere in between.

 Formats: Comfortable engaging large or small groups with in-person or virtual sessions.
 Open to conducting recorded sessions.

 Topics: Learning and development (strategy, training facilitation, curriculum design); organizational effectiveness; assessment and evaluation; reporting and data-informed action; accreditation and compliance; advancing inclusion and equity efforts; and more!
 Inquire for additional or custom topics.

 Topical | Motivation | Professional Development

 Having professional experience with topics others may find boring, mandated, stressful, or generally consider unrelated to their purpose, Joe has honed his style finding ways to engage an audience through enthusiasm, humor, relatable examples, and purposeful messaging to both empower individuals and encourage action.

 What Joe Publishes

-Collection of peer-reviewed and white paper publications
+Collection of peer-reviewed articles, book chapters, and white paper publications

 Levy, J. D., & Heiser, C.A.
 (2018, March).
 Inclusive assessment practice (Equity Response).
 Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment (NILOA).